AidanDelaney/Auckland-Presentation-2014/slides.md

 content_class: flexbox vcenter big

 <blockquote style="font-size:16pt;">
-The [diagrammatic scheme] here offered may be said to underlie Boole's method, and to be the appropriate diagrammatic representation for it.
+"The [diagrammatic scheme] here offered may be said to underlie Boole's method, and to be the appropriate diagrammatic representation for it."
+(Venn, 1880)
 </blockquote>

 ![A Venn diagram](images/syllogism-mortals-venn-diagram.svg)

+<footer class="source">John Venn, On the diagrammatic and mechanical representation of propositions and reasonings, Dublin Philosophical Magazine and Journal of Science, 1880.</footer>
 ---

 title: Modern Euler Diagrams